kylesnowschwartz/claude-plugin-scaffold/README.md

 # Claude Plugin Scaffold

 Scaffold Claude Code plugins with a single command.
+Full scaffold by default, with flags to customize components or create multi-plugin marketplaces.

 ## Installation